benchopt/benchopt/doc/tutorials/add_solver.rst

 .. note::

-    Another way to specify the solver parameters is by defining a class constructor ``__init__`` that takes as arguments the solver parameters and stores them as class attributes.
+    Another way to specify the solver parameters is by defining the constructor ``__init__``.
+It should take as arguments the solver parameters and stores them as class attributes.

 - **Initializing the setup**

 Use the method ``set_objective`` to pass in the dataset and the objective parameters to the solver.
-Besides, it is the ideal method to define unchanging objects across the solver run.
+Also, a commune use case of this method it is to define unchanging objects to be used across the solver run.

 Here we use it to store references to the dataset ``X, y``.
-Also, we store the Lasso estimator as it will not change during the runs.
+Also, we store the Lasso estimator as it will not change during the solver run.

 .. code-block:: python